PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/README.md

 ## 🧠 Task: Multi-Task Classification, Breast Lesion detection and Segmentation

-🔍 Participants are required to design a single model that performs **multi-task learning**, simultaneously predicting the **breast-level diagnostic category** (`no lesion`, `benign lesion`, `malignant lesion`) and generating a **pixel-wise segmentation mask** of any visible lesion.
-This combined task reflects **real-world clinical workflows** where lesion detection, delineation, and diagnosis occur in parallel.
+🔍 Participants are required to design a single model that performs **multi-task learning**, simultaneously predicting the **breast-level diagnostic category** (no lesion, benign lesion, malignant lesion) and generating a **pixel-wise segmentation mask** of any visible lesion.
+This combined task reflects real-world clinical workflows where lesion detection, delineation, and diagnosis occur in parallel.

 By emphasising both classification and segmentation in a single pipeline, the challenge encourages the development of robust, efficient, and clinically meaningful models suited for automated breast cancer assessment in resource-constrained settings.